ilastik/webilastik/README.md

 # Building
  - Install build dependencies:
+    - [mpich](https://www.mpich.org/downloads/) is required to create the conda env
     - [conda-pack](https://conda.github.io/conda-pack/) (for wrapping the conda environment)
     - [go-task](https://taskfile.dev/installation) (make-like application to build the targets in Taskfile.yml)
-    - npm (for building neuroglancer and the overlay)
+    - npm (for building neuroglancer and the overlay; may also be an easy way to get go-task)
+    - You may need to downgrade node to v12.22.12.
+This is probably easiest using [nvm](https://github.com/nvm-sh/nvm) or [asdf](https://github.com/asdf-vm/asdf-nodejs)
  - Grab the oidc client json from Ebrains:
     - Go to https://lab.ch.ebrains.eu/hub/user-redirect/lab/tree/shared/Collaboratory%20Community%20Apps/Managing%20an%20OpenID%20Connect%20client%20-%20V2.ipynb
     - Grab the output of `Fetching your OIDC client settings` and save it somewhere